CoolTechProjects/NvidiaJetson/README.md

-# Classification of Chest X-ray images
+# Machine Learning Model Applied on Chest X-Ray Images

-Made for Jetson AI Specialist certification project.
-Build and submited an open-source project that uses NVIDIA Jetson and elements of AI
+## Projest purpose
-(machine learning) with GPU acceleration.
+Automatic classification of COVID-19 images pneumonia from other pneumonia and normal images.
+Project made for "Jetson AI Specialist" certification project.
+Build and submited as open-source project that uses NVIDIA Jetson and elements of AI and ML with GPU acceleration.
 Project Type: Image Classification.

 ## Equipment & software used
 NVIDIA Jetson Nano 2GB Developer Kit